• Facebook

 I prefer to leave the skins on my red potatoes when I boil them.
 It’s less work, the skin adds a nice color to the final dish, along with some texture and nutritional value.
 If you’re looking for ultra smooth potatoes, feel free to peel your potatoes prior to cooking them.

 You can freeze mashed red potatoes.
 To freeze the potatoes, you can place individual scoops on a sheet pan, and then store the frozen scoops in an airtight container.
-To reheat scoops of potatoes, thaw them in a refrigerator and then microwave them until hot, about 2-3 minutes per scoop.
-Make sure to stir the potatoes occasionally for even heating.
+To reheat, thaw the scoops in a refrigerator and then microwave them until hot, about 2-3 minutes per scoop.
+Stir the potatoes occasionally for even heating.

 These potatoes are fabulous as-is, but you can add other ingredients to customize this dish to your tastes.